Judge hears arguments in ACLU lawsuit against “Riot Boosting” laws as dozens rally in front of courthouse

 After protests in North Dakota over the Dakota Access pipeline cost the state an estimated $38 million to police, Gov. Noem’s administration introduced a package of pipeline bills, Senate Bill 189 and 190, designed to spread the costs associated with building the Keystone XL pipeline through South Dakota.
 They were signed into law in March.

-A day later, the ACLU filed a lawsuit against the newly-enacted law, which seeks money from those deemed to be “riot boosting,” or participating in, encouraging or funding destructive protests and that impose criminal and civil penalties.
+A day later, the ACLU filed a lawsuit against the newly-enacted law, which seeks money from those deemed to be “riot boosting,” or participating in, encouraging or funding destructive protests.
 The lawsuit also takes aim at two state laws that were already in place and which make participating in or directing and soliciting others to use force or violence during a riot a felony.

 Dozens of advocates for the lawsuit met at the NDN Collective office on Main Street to make signs, pray and listen to a drum group before marching to the courthouse where a rally was held.